 Indifference between Indifference-Shifted Lotteries

-The agent is indifferent between lotteries that differ only insofar as probability-mass is shifted between indifferent sublotteries.
+The agent is indifferent between lotteries that differ only insofar as probability mass is shifted between indifferent sublotteries.

 Here’s what I mean by ‘sublottery.’
-For any lottery that only assigns non-zero probability to trajectories in the set {}, a sublottery of L is a lottery that only assigns non-zero probabilities to some subset of the set of trajectories {}, with probabilities scaled up proportionally so that they add to 1.
+For any lottery that assigns non-zero probability to all and only the trajectories in a set {}, a sublottery of L is a lottery that assigns non-zero probabilities to all and only the trajectories in some subset of the set of trajectories {}, with probabilities scaled up proportionally so that they add to 1.
 Take, for example, a lottery which assigns probability 0.3 to a trajectory , probability 0.2 to , and probability 0.5 to .
 The lottery which assigns probability 0.6 to and probability 0.4 to is a sublottery of , as is the degenerate lottery which assigns probability 1 to (to give just two examples).

 Here’s the fifth antecedent condition: